How to Make a Cozy Finger Knit Blanket in Two Hours

 I adore this XXXL wool.
 It’s incredibly soft and creates one super cozy blanket.
 It’s also incredibly easy to work with.

-I would absolutely buy this yarn for other big knit projects.
+I would buy more of this this yarn for other big-knit projects.

 From left to right- Lion Brand’s Wow, Red Heart’s Irresistible, and We Are Knitters XXXL wool.